-Medium ruby color; redcurrant, cherry, sandalwood, spice on the nose; cherry, strawberry, raspberry, cranberry, cinnamon on the palate.
+Medium ruby color; cherry, baking spice on the nose; Bing cherry, strawberry, minerality, citrus on the palate.

-This delivers finesse and pinot prowess rather than ripe fruit dominance.
-Just for fun and intrigue, toss in a julienne slice of earthiness and stem-generated herbaceousness to keep life interesting.
-This flirts with ethereal rather than a red-wine, ripe-fruit callithumpian assault.
-Nice.
-Bigger, bolder—usually Californian—pinot noirs have their place.
+This flaunts finesse rather than flashing fruitiness.
+Toss in a slice of earthiness and stem-generated herbaceousness.
+This flirts with ethereal rather than a red-wine, ripe-fruit assault.
+OK, bigger, bolder pinot noirs have their place.
 But so does the elegance and restraint of Oregon and Willamette Valley.
-This is an affordable, well-distributed entry into that refined world.
+This is an affordable, well-distributed entry into that elegant, refined world.

 Owner Bill Stoller is the founder and CEO of The Stoller Group, also the president and vice-chairman of Express Employment Professionals, and founder and CEO at Xenium HR & Employer Services.
 A native Oregonian, Stoller holds a bachelor’s degree in business and economics from Pacific University and an MBA from Portland State University.
 His considerable successes in employment services allowed him to pursue his passion for wine.

 Stoller gained part ownership of Chehalem Wines with Harry Pederson-Nedry in 1993.
 He founded Stoller Vineyards in 2001.
 Their winery opened in 2006 as Oregon’s first and only LEED-certified, solar-powered, gravity-flow operation.
 Its drive for sustainability earned the winery the world’s first LEED gold certification.
 It is dedicated to producing pinot noir and chardonnay.